carpentries-incubator/geospatial-python/_episodes/07-vector-data-in-python.md

 ## Spatially join the features

-Sometimes, we would like to search an attribute in attribute in another `GeoDataFrame`, and add the results to the existing `GeoDataFrame`.
+Sometimes, we would like to search for an attribute in attribute in another `GeoDataFrame`, and add the results to the existing `GeoDataFrame`.
 For example, we may want to store the well IDs as a new column in the `fields` object.
 To do this, we can use the `sjoin` function to join two `GeoDataFrame`:

 ~~~
 fields_wells = fields.sjoin(wells[['bro_id', 'geometry']])